damianolodi/damianolodi/content/authors/admin/_index.md

 ---

-I am a physicist with a strong interest in business, startups and practical application of modern technologies. ...
+I am a physicist with a strong interest in business, startups and practical application of modern technologies.
+I am currently delving into the world of machine learning and artificial intelligence, which I find increadibly fascinating and full of potential in so many different sectors.
+In particular, I am more interested in applications oriented towards environment protection and innovation.

 Currently, I work at UpSens, an Italian startup focused on the development of environmental monitoring devices.
 It is part of the Optoi group, a major Italian group committed to the sensors and IoT world.

+In my free time, I enjoy tasting and researching new teas from all over the world.
+This is my way to briefly stop nowadays frenetic life, reorganize ideas and restart working with even more passion and perseverance towards my goals.